1 in 3 transgender youth will be rejected by a shelter on account of their gender identity/expression

-Dr. Alex Abramovich has worked in the area of LGBTQ2S youth homelessness for almost 10 years.
+Dr. Alex Abramovich has been addressing the issue of LGBTQ2S youth homelessness for the past 10 years.
 Alex is a nationally recognized leader in the area of LGBTQ2S youth homelessness and is one of few Canadian researchers studying the phenomenon of queer and trans youth homelessness.

 Alex’s research has been highlighted extensively by the media, including, The Current, CBC, The Toronto Star, NOW Magazine, and the Huffington Post.
-Most importantly, this work is having an impact on policy and Alex has been working with municipal and provincial government in Ontario and Alberta to help address the needs of LGBTQ2S youth experiencing homelessness.
+Most importantly, this work is having an impact on practice and policy and he has been working with municipal and provincial government to help address the needs of LGBTQ2S youth experiencing homelessness.

 For more information on Alex's work, please visit: www.ilona6.com

 Trying to find something meaningful and substantive on racism in Toronto shelter system...

 Content on this site is licensed under a Creative Commons Attribution Non-Commercial No Derivatives License